-Rachel is a writer whose work has appeared on i-D, The Guardian, Broadly, Fusion and more.
-She also works as a freelance editor and translator, and dabbles in film photography in her spare time.
+Rachel is a writer whose work has appeared on i-D, The Guardian, Broadly, Fusion, The Lifted Brow, Lindsay, She Shreds, INDIE and more.

 We ask the emerging artist, born in Zambia and based in Sydney, who she’s paying attention to in music right now.